Updated: June 4, 2020

 Whether just out of high school or wanting to upgrade your skills and education later in life, you’ll be faced with a major decision: college or technical college?
-While college still has its place, choosing a technical college or vocational school pays off in innumerable ways for most.
+While college has its place, choosing a technical college may have benefits that a traditional 4 year college doesn’t.

 Here are the top 10:

 The type of training offered in trade and technical schools is much more vocational than in traditional college, as the focus is on learning the specific trade or technical skill.
 Students in aviation training, therefore, learn more by doing, and less by theorizing or studying.

 The average trade or technical school program is less costly than the average college or university program, as they tend to be shorter.
 This means your investment will be smaller and you will be out in the workforce sooner.

 Many students want to attend a technical college, but may need some financial assistance to do so.
 There are a variety of third party scholarship opportunities available to students in technical fields.
 For example, in the aviation space there are external scholarships in the areas of Aviation Flight, Aviation Maintenance Technology, as well as Aviation Electronics Technology/Avionics.
 Spartan College offers resources to help students find the best industry scholarship that fits their needs.

 While classes with hundreds of people are common in large universities and colleges, you’ll find much smaller class sizes in technical colleges.
 This allows for increased individualized learning and more personalized guidance.